Originally posted on 7 August 2023, updated 7 January 2025

-Most people will now be well-versed in the discussion of vapes effect on our health, and the risk of links to cancer and other concerning illnesses.
+Most people will now be well-versed in the discussion surrounding vapes and their effects on our health, the risk of links to cancer and other concerning illnesses.

-There is, however, increasing evidence that among the discussion about the health risks is another important issue.
-While doing research for this piece, Firechief discovered a worrying trend of users searching ‘can vape pens start a fire’, ‘are vapes a fire hazard’, and ‘are vape batteries lithium’.
+There is, however, increasing evidence that the discussion about the health risks is overshadowing another important issue.
+While doing research for this piece, Firechief® discovered a worrying trend of users searching for information including ‘can vapes cause fires’ and ‘do vapes contain Lithium-ion batteries’.
+This is good from the perspective that vape users are trying to find information relating to safe use and disposal, but it is also concerning that there remain gaps in education and knowledge.

 As the Guardian points out, every year around 138m single-use vapes are sold in the UK; they are instantly recognisable and are sold in bulk on our high streets.